-Alissa M. Kleinnijenhuis is a Postdoctoral Associate at the MIT Sloan School of Management and the Golub Center for Finance and Policy (GCFP).
-She is also a Research Fellow at the Mathematical and Computational Finance (MCF) Group at the Mathematical Institute, the Institute of New Economic Thinking at the Oxford Martin School (INET), and the Oxford-Man Institute of Quantitative Finance (OMI) at the University of Oxford.
+Alissa M. Kleinnijenhuis is a Research Scholar at the Stanford Institute for Economic Policy Research (SIEPR) at Stanford University.
+She is also a Senior Research Fellow at the Institute of New Economic Thinking at the Oxford Martin School (INET), the Oxford-Man Institute of Quantitative Finance (OMI), and the Mathematical and Computational Finance (MCF) Group at the Mathematical Institute of University of Oxford.

 University of Oxford

 Her research focuses on the systemic implications of financial regulation, financial market design & dynamics, and climate risk.
 The areas of research covered in her studies in the field of finance include financial crises, systemic risk, financial stress testing, financial and banking regulation, market ecology models, AI in finance, climate finance, and climate risk.
 Her recent work has shed light on the system-wide implications of key pillars of the post-crisis (2007-2009) regulatory reform, including Basel III buffers, bail-in, and central clearing.
 She has also developed novel tools, such as system-wide stress tests, to evaluate systemic effects of policies.

 Dr. Kleinnijenhuis collaborates actively with both policymakers and practitioners.
 She has been a Visiting Scholar at the Bank of England and is an Academic Consultant at the European Central Bank.
 She collaborates with researchers at Fidelity Investments, the International Monetary Fund, the Bank of International Settlements, and the South-African Reserve Bank.